mahidhar/sc24_k8s_tutorial/5_storage.md

 It is similar to `scp`, but routes all traffic through a central kubernetes server, making it very slow.
 Good enough for testing and debugging, but not much else.

-Again, we do not have an explict hands-on tutorial, and we discourage the uploading of any sensitive cretentials to this shared kubernetes setup.
+Again, we do not have an explict hands-on tutorial, and we discourage the uploading of any sensitive credentials to this shared kubernetes setup.

 ## End